operasoftware/dragonkeeper/README.md

         /path/to/opera -pd <profile-dir>

-  <profile-dir> can simply be a temporary directory, e.g. /tmp.
+  `<profile-dir>` can simply be a temporary directory, e.g. `/tmp`.

   Alternatively, use another installation of Opera (as long as they have different profile directories).

-- In that browser's address bar, type opera:debug and then click 'Connect'.
+- In that browser's address bar, go to [opera:debug](opera:debug), select port 7001 and click 'Connect'.

 - In the first instance, Opera Dragonfly should now load.
 If not, reload it manually.